LoginRadius/engineering-portal/content/blog/beginners-guide-to-tweepy/index.md

 coverImage: "coverimage.jpg"
 author: "Sameer Mahajan"
 tags: ["Twitter","Tweepy","Python"]
+description: "Learn how to use Twitter APIs using Tweepy, a python package,"
 ---

-As we all know, Twitter is one of the most preffered microblogging websites when it comes to putting your thoughts on the internet.
-Big organizations use this platform to advertise their product; government institutions even use it to provide prompt customer resolution; various groups use Twitter to run social awareness campaigns and media campaigns.
+As we all know, Twitter is one of the most preferred microblogging websites when it comes to putting your thoughts on the internet.
+Big organizations use this platform for advertising their product; government institutions even use it to provide prompt customer resolution; various groups use Twitter to run social awareness campaigns and media campaigns.
 Twitter has close to 330 million monthly active users worldwide, out of which 17 million hits are generated from India itself along with more than 1 billion downloads on Play Store.
 With all this in mind, Twitter allows access to Twitter API to developers to create some cool applications like bots, automation tools, etc. This Twitter API gives developers access to almost all of Twitter's functionalities like likes, retweets, tweets, etc. Tweepy, a python package, helps us in achieving all this.

-Tweepy is a python package that smoothly and transparently accesses the Twitter's endpoints made available for the developers.
-Without tweepy, the user would have to take care of various low-level details pertaining to HTTP requests, rate limiting, authentication, serialization, etc. Tweepy handles all this mess on behalf of the user making the application prone to errors.
+Tweepy is a python package that smoothly and transparently accesses Twitter's endpoints made available for the developers.
+Without Tweepy, the user would have to take care of various low-level details about HTTP requests, rate limiting, authentication, serialization, etc. Tweepy handles all this mess on behalf of the user making the application prone to errors.
 In simple words, Tweepy is an open-source python package that provides a way for developers to communicate with the Twitter API.
 But keep in mind that Twitter levies a rate limit on the number of requests made to the Twitter API.
-To be precise, 900 requests/15 minutes are allowed; anything above that is fed an error by Twitter.
+To be precise, 900 requests/15 minutes are allowed; Twitter feeds anything above that an error.

 ### Installation
 Tweepy can be installed by using Python package manager **pip**.
 A simple demonstration can be seen below: